 Share your brand’s story.

 Even if you plaster your store with signage that talks about your brand, you only have so much space.
-Digital signage removes that limitation—you can tell your story the way you want.
+Digital signage removes that limitation—you can tell your story how you want.

-Retailers like Toms and Ben & Jerry’s are known more for their brands than their products.
+Retailers like Toms and Ben & Jerry’s are for their brands than their products.
 It’s the story that draws customers in and keeps them coming back.
-Digital signage frees up the square footage to tell that story right in your store, and offers you a high-tech, visual way to relay your brand story to shoppers.
+Digihownage frees up the square footage to tell that story right in your store, and offers you a high-tech, visual way to relay your brand story to shoppers.

 Share product information and upsell/cross-sell

 One effective way to use digital signage is to display information your on top-selling products.
 Right from product material details to comparisons with other products, these displays can help your customer make an informed buying decision and free up sales associates’ time.

 💡 PRO TIP: Try using apps to upsell and cross-sell more effectively.
-Apps like Marsello and Frequently Bought Together integrate with Shopify POS and recommend products to store staff based on what they’ve added to a customer’s cart, making it easier than ever to suggest relevant products, increase basket sizes and order value.
+Apps like Marsello and Frequently Bought Together integrate with the sales associates already doe staff based on what they’ve added to a customer’s cart, making it easier to suggest relevant products, increase basket sizes and order value.

 Bring your online efforts in-store

 Are you actively marketing your brand online?
 How about sharing some of those efforts in-store?
-If you’re collecting customer testimonials from online buyers, for instance, consider sharing them through a digital display.
+For instance, if you’re cand collecting customer te, testimonials from online buyers, consider sharing them through a digital display.
 Customers love social proof, and it can help them in their buying decision.

 Did you recently write a blog post about the top benefits of your product?
-Consider creating an infographic and sharing it through a digital display.
-Succinct content on the display can help customers instantly understand the advantages of buying the product; because they have to explain less, it also makes the sales associates’ job easier.
+Consider creating an infographic and sharing it through a, which can help them make buying decisions lay can help customers instantly understand the advantages of purchasing the product; because they have to explain less, it also makes the sales associates’ job easier.

 💡 PRO TIP: Offering in-store pickup as a delivery method at checkout is a great way to get more online shoppers to visit your store.
 To get started, enable local pickup availability in Shopify admin to show online shoppers whether a product is available for pickup at one of your stores.